 for use on the driver’s licence document.

+(3A) Subsection (2) does not prevent the grant or renewal of a driver’s licence if the applicant has provided the Director General with a photograph and signature under section 43A within 10 years of the application.

 (3) The photograph and signature are to be provided in a manner and form approved by the Director General.

 (4) The Director General is to ensure that any photograph or signature provided under this section is destroyed if it, or a copy of it, has not been used on a driver’s licence document for a driver’s licence granted or renewed in the preceding 10 years.